 Now delete the found malware, hitman pro does not require installation so it won’t take up any system space.

 But make sure you do not install more than one antivirus software, having more than one antivirus can slow down Windows.

 These are some of the best ways to improve your laptop’s gaming performance.
 However, if all the above-mentioned methods fail, then you need to check whether your hardware needs updating.

 You can read more about gaming laptops here.
 By updating your older hardware versions with the latest one, you can improve your laptop’s gaming performance.

 This is a guest post by Kanti Kashyap she is a blogger and tech enthusiast who loves to write about the latest technology, gadgets, and reviews.
-She has been in this field as long as she can remember.
+She has been in this field for as long as she can remember.
 She blogs about these kinds of stuff at BestLaptopNinja.com.